School Field Trips

 Why do I have to include parents in my booking when they will be paying for themselves upon arrival at the farm?

-We limit our daily field trip attendance to 1400 people.
+We monitor our daily field trip attendance in order to ensure all our guest are able to enjoy the attractions on the farm during their visit.
 This includes students, teachers, and parents.
 If parents will be visiting the farm with you in any capacity (chaperones, helpers, tag alongs, riding on the bus, driving thier own car, etc), we need them to be included in your reservatation so that we can keep track of our daily attendance.
-Knowing how many people will be at the farm is important for our staffing and impacts our decisions whether a concession will be open or not.
+Knowing how many people will be at the farm is important for our staffing.
 Since most field trips are booked far in advance, a good guess on the number of parents is fine when making your reservation and can be updated closer to your visit.
 The farm is closed to the public on field trip dates.

 Are parents and siblings welcome to join our school group?